India joins China in boycott of EU carbon scheme

-NEW DELHI (Reuters) - India formally joined China in asking its airlines to boycott the European Union’s carbon scheme, confirming what a senior Indian government source previously told Reuters and stoking a diplomatic row over the issue.
+NEW DELHI (Reuters) - India joined China in asking its airlines to boycott the European Union’s carbon scheme on Thursday, confirming what a senior Indian government source previously told Reuters and stoking a diplomatic row over the issue.

-“Though the European Union EU.L has directed Indian carriers to submit emission details of their aircraft by March 31, 2012, no Indian carrier is submitting them in view of the position of the government,” India’s civil aviation minister Ajit Singh said on Thursday.
+“Though the European Union has directed Indian carriers to submit emissions details of their aircraft by March 31, 2012, no Indian carrier is submitting them in view of the position of the government,” India’s civil aviation minister Ajit Singh said on Thursday.

 “Hence the imposition of a carbon tax does not arise,” Singh told lawmakers in a written reply.